Media Freedom - Balkanmedia

 Implementation of legal framework remains an issue

 As in other countries in South East Europe, the violations of media freedom are mostly not due to insufficient legal protection of freedom of speech and press.
 Enforcement of these rules, often well in line with European and international standards, is the main problem.
 Libel has been decriminalised for many years and journalists can now only face fines under civil law for such offences.
 Court cases are, however, filed with worrying frequency and the fines imposed can be out of proportion.
 The right of access to information is even anchored in the constitution and supported by the freedom of information law since 2005.
 The regulations were further substantiated with rules that require the authorities to publish information proactively online.
 The need for this illustrates that a culture of secrecy and resistance to public requests for information are still partly in place.
 The law also provides for the editorial independence of the public media, but this is not respected, precluding balanced and unbiased reporting.
-In April 2016, a new Code of Ethics for journalist in Montenegro was launched.
+In April 2016, a new Code of Ethics for journalists in Montenegro was launched.

 For Montenegro’s European aspirations to materialise, the rogue media environment thus poses a significant obstacle.
 The improvement of the media situation and fight against organised crime and corruption must go hand in hand, so that the exercise of the journalistic profession can again become a necessary contribution to democratic society, rather than a heroic act.